0DTE Options for Beginners — step-by-step staircase motif showing progressive learning path

 Maximum theta but maximum gamma risk.
 Close all positions by 3:30 PM.
 Terminal zone is for experienced traders only.

-The credit spread is the ideal first 0DTE trade — defined risk, benefits from time decay, straightforward to manage.
+The Debit Spread is the ideal first 0DTE trade — defined risk, directional clarity, straightforward to manage.

 • Profit target: Close at 50% of max profit

-• Stop loss: Close if spread reaches 2x credit
+• Stop loss: Close if spread loses 100% of debit paid

 Reading the Greeks That Matter